Headed to Thessaloniki, Greece? Great, then here is a list of the best things to do in Thessaloniki, as well as where to eat, sleep, and go.

 The Galerius Palace

 The Galerius Palace is an essential monument in Thessaloniki.
 It received awards from the European Union in 2008 for the exceptional conservation of its ruins, which turned into an educational site and are now a major attraction in the city.

 Thessaloniki is famous for its museums, owing to its history dating back thousands of years.
 In fact, this city holds some of Greece’s best ancient artifacts.
 Here are some of the best museums you can visit in Thessaloniki:

 - The Archaeological Museum of Thessaloniki houses an extensive collection of thousands of years old artifacts and is a must-visit if you’re interested in ancient Greek history.

 - The Museum of Byzantine Culture showcases more than 3000 artifacts, mosaics, and jewelry from the Byzantine period.
-If you wish to learn about the Byzantine culture and life during the Byzantine era, this museum is worth visiting.
+This museum is worth visiting if you wish to learn about the Byzantine culture and life during the Byzantine era.

 - The Thessaloniki Olympic Museum was established to preserve the sporting heritage and is a great place to learn about the history of the Olympic Games.

 - The Photography Museum

 There are several churches in Thessaloniki dating back thousands of years.
 Most of these churches are among the best instagrammable places in Thessaloniki.
 Here are some of the best churches that are worth a visit while you’re in Thessaloniki:

 - Hagios Demetrios, also called The Church of Saint Demetrius, is dedicated to Saint Dimitri.